baoqger/chrisbao/source/_posts/external-sorting-one.md

 ***Merge phase***:

-The 8 sorted runs in pass 0 will be merged into a single sorted file in 3 more passes
+The 8 sorted runs in pass 0 will be merged into a single sorted file with 3 more passes.
 - pass 1: Perform 4 runs for the merge.
-    - Run 1: Merge the first 2 small 1-page runs into a big 2-page run.
+    - Run 1: Merge the first two small 1-page runs into a big 2-page run.
 This merging step goes as follows:
-        - Read the first 2 sorted sub-files (one item from each file).
+        - Read the first two sorted sub-files (one item from each file).
         - Find the smaller item, output it in the new sub-file, and the appropriate input sub-file is advanced.
 Repeat this cycle until the input sub-file is completed. **This routine's logic is the same as the internal mergesort algorithm.**
-    - Run 2: Merge the next 2 1-page runs into a 2-page run.
+    - Run 2: Merge the next two 1-page runs into a 2-page run.
     - Run 3 and 4: follow the same process.
     - At the end of ***pass 1***, 4 temporary sorted 2-page runs will be created.
 - pass 2: Perform 2 runs for the merge.